techgnosis/linux-guide/uefi.md

 ```
 efibootmgr \
 --create \
---disk /dev/disk/by-id/xxx \
+--disk /dev/sda1 \
 --part 1 \
 --label "Arch" \
 --loader vmlinuz \
---unicode ' root=/dev/sda3 initrd=\path-to-initramfs-img'
+--unicode ' root=/dev/sda2 initrd=initramfs-linux.img initrd=intel-ucode.img'
 ```

 * There MUST be a space in front of the --unicode string
-* Do NOT set `root=` to a traditional alphanumeric ID like `/dev/sda2` as those can change and you might boot into the wrong OS
+* If you have more than one physical disk, do NOT set `root=` to a traditional alphanumeric ID like `/dev/sda2` as those can change and you might boot into the wrong OS
 * Some UEFIs MUST have a `\` in front of the initrd path

 `efibootmgr -b 000x -B`